The best places for children’s money, whether you’re putting money aside for them or if they’re saving their pocket money.

 You can also buy Premium Bonds for children.
 These cost £1 each, but there’s a minimum purchase of £25.
 Grandparents are able to buy Premium Bonds, as well as parents and guardians.

-The current prize fund is 1%, which isn’t the same as 1% interest.
-It’s very likely with small amounts of cash in Premium bonds that you won’t win anything – but there’s the chance of getting up to £1million every month.
+The current prize fund is 4%, which isn’t the same as 4% interest.
+It’s very likely that with small amounts of cash in Premium bonds you won’t win anything – but there’s the chance of getting up to £1 million every month.

 Pensions

 Yep, you can start putting money into a person pension for a child at any age.
-They won’t be able to access the cash until they reach 55 years old, but can manage where the money is invested from the age of 18.
+They won’t be able to access the cash until they reach 57 years old (though that will likely increase when they’re older).
+However, they can manage where the money is invested from the age of 18.

 As with adults adding to pensions, they’ll get 20% tax relief from the government, meaning for every £80 that’s added, £100 will be invested.